fourmolu/fourmolu/DEVELOPER.md

 1. (Recommended) Switch to diff3 conflicts: `git checkout --conflict=diff3`.
 This provides more context that might be helpful for resolving conflicts.
 See [docs](https://git-scm.com/book/en/v2/Git-Tools-Advanced-Merging#_checking_out_conflicts).
 1. Resolve conflicts + finish merge: `git merge --continue`
 1. Run tests to ensure everything works well: `stack test`
+1. Make a PR and merge as usual
+    1. **MAKE SURE TO CREATE A MERGE COMMIT**.
+Don't use the "Squash and merge" or "Rebase and merge" options.

 ### Resolving conflicts